-The applicant must demonstrate an understanding of the needs of the MSFW population within each distinct agricultural California region and the ability to coordinate to formalize linkages to leverage points of access for services directed to the MSFW community and their families.
+The applicant must demonstrate an understanding of the outreach needs of the MSFW population within each distinct agricultural California region and the ability to coordinate to formalize linkages to leverage radio media, and other partner organizations serving the MSFW communities.

-To demonstrate the required capacity to leverage other resources the applicant must describe proposed and existent partnerships including any in-kind or funding attained to benefit this grant.
+To demonstrate the required capacity to leverage other resources, the applicant must describe proposed and existing partnerships in its application including any in-kind or funding attained to benefit the grant.
 Additionally, the applicant must attach a signed Partnership Commitment Letter with a description of each proposed or existing partner's parameters and level of commitment.

 A Partnership Commitment Letter must be submitted for each proposed partner.
-Applicants must submit their Partnership Commitment Letter for each additional partner with the original proposal, with the following information:
+Applicants must submit their Partnership Commitment Letter for each partner with the original proposal, with the following information:

-- Describe in detail the specific roles/responsibilities each of these partners will have in the grant. - Describe how the services will differ from what already exists locally. - Identify a partner/agency's contact person and contact information. - Commitment dates must cover the period between July 1, 2021 and June 30, 2022. - Be signed by an authorized signatory representative of the partner organization. - Demonstrate that a high level of coordination exists and the extent of that. - Partnership type and its anticipated outcomes.
+- Describe in detail the specific roles/responsibilities each of these partners will have in the grant. - Describe how the services will differ from what already exists locally. - Identify a partner/agency's contact person and contact information. - Commitment dates must cover the period between July 1, 2021 and June 30, 2022. - Be signed by an authorized signatory representative of the partner organization.

+- Demonstrate that a high level of coordination exists and the extent of the coordination. - Partnership type and its anticipated outcomes.

-Applications that do not attach a minimum of one partnership commitment with a regional designated Significant, Multilingual, and Special Circumstance MSFW AJCC office, will be deemed non-responsive and will not be considered for funding.
-Cash contribution4 and/or In-kind contribution5 by way of partnership must be documented with a partnership agreement verifying the intent and attached to the proposal.
+Applications that do not attach a minimum of one partnership commitment will be deemed non-responsive and will not be considered for funding.

+Cash contributions3 and/or In-kind contributions4 by way of partnership must be documented with a partnership agreement verifying the intent and attached to the proposal.